alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 At this point you might reach for C# Tuples (e.g., `(bool Success, User?
 User, string Error)`).

 However, tuples lack invariants.
 You can accidentally create a tuple with `Success = true` AND `Error = "Failed"`.
-You can also ignore the `Success` boolean and read the `User` property directly, causing null reference bugs.
+You can also ignore the `Success` boolean and read the `User` property directly, causing `NullReferenceException`s.

 `Result` encapsulates the state, making invalid combinations unrepresentable.

 #### The solution: short-circuiting, as data

 `Result` models operation outcomes as values.
-Unlike Exceptions (which perform an "Unconstrained Jump" up the stack to an unknown handler), Result creates a Linear Flow.
+Unlike Exceptions (which perform an "Unconstrained Jump" up the stack to an unknown handler), `Result` creates a Linear Flow.
 The error travels exactly one step at a time, strictly following the return path.
 It is deterministic control flow.

 Think of `Result` as the "Composable" version of the standard C# `Try...` pattern.
 `int.TryParse` returns `bool` and uses `out int result`. `Result<int, Error>` wraps those two pieces (the success flag and the value) into a single object, allowing you to chain steps without stopping to declare temporary variables.